-Seen as we’re still in September and some people are still probably dealing with that transition to secondary school or a new school it seems like a good time to address that issue.
+Seen as we’re heading into the start of the new school term and some people are still probably dealing with that transition to secondary school or a new school, it seems like a good time to address that issue.

 There’s No Point Getting Hung-up On It

 Sorry to be so blunt, but obsessing over the fact that you and your friend/s are no longer in the same school is unlikely to change the situation.

 You’ve ended up in your current school for reasons and those reasons are still valid.
 By obsessing about it you could be holding yourself back from establishing new friendships and seeing the positives in your new school.

 The first step to dealing with your friends being in a different school is to accept that this is how it is now, and that’s okay.
 It does not mean the end of your friendship.

 The Grass Isn’t Always Greener

 Often in life we want what we can’t have and we convince ourselves that if we did have it, we would be the happiest person on earth.
 Hanging all of your happiness on one person or the thought that “if only we were in the same school things would be perfect” doesn’t make for a good life.